adelinbojan96/QueuesManagementApplication/README.md

 #Description
 A queues management application which simulates in real time the division of clients to different queues according to 2 main algorithms (strategies): shortest time or shortest queue.
+For this application threads were used, the main objective being understanding the way threads work.
+Each thread sleeps for a period of time of 1 second.
+The real-time update can be seen after entering the details in the main frame.